-Enterprise Products Partners has filed registration statements with the SEC authorizing the issuance of up to an aggregate of 70,000,000 common units in connection with its distribution reinvestment plan ("DRIP").
-The DRIP provides unitholders of record and beneficial owners of Enterprise Products Partners' common units a voluntary means by which they can increase the number of common units they own by reinvesting the quarterly cash distributions they would otherwise receive into the purchase of additional common units of Enterprise Products Partners.
-During the three months ended March 31, 2010, Enterprise Products Partners issued 2,795,549 common units in connection with its DRIP, which generated proceeds of \$83.8 million from plan participants.
-Affiliates of EPCO reinvested \$69.5 m illion in connection with the DRIP during the three months ended March 31, 2010.
+We have filed registration statements with the SEC authorizing the issuance of up to an aggregate of 70,000,000 common units in connection with our distribution reinvestment plan ("DRIP").
+The DRIP provides unitholders of record and beneficial owners of our common units a voluntary means by which they can increase the number of common units they own by reinvesting the quarterly cash distributions they would otherwise receive into the purchase of additional common units of our partnership.
+During the three months ended March 31, 2010, we issued 2,795,549 common units in connection with our DRIP, which generated proceeds of \$83.8 million from plan participants.
+Affiliates of EPCO reinvested \$69.5 million in connection with the DRIP during the three months ended March 31, 2010.

-In addition, Enterprise Products Partners has a registration statement on file related to its employee unit purchase plan, under which it can issue up to an aggregate of 1,200,000 common units.
-Under this plan, employees of EPCO can purchase Enterprise Products Partners' common units at a 10% discount through payroll deductions.
-During the three months ended March 31, 2010, Enterprise Products Partners issued 39,035 common units to employees under this plan, which generated proceeds of \$1.2 million.
+In addition, we have a registration statement on file related to our employee unit purchase plan, under which we can issue up to an aggregate of 1,200,000 common units.
+Under this plan, employees of EPCO can purchase our common units at a 10% discount through payroll deductions.
+During the three months ended March 31, 2010, we issued 39,035 common units to employees under this plan, which generated proceeds of \$1.2 million.